night-ghost/minimosd-extra/README.md

 * all complementary filters are unified
 * trip distance not grows when "No input data"

+v878
+* Compiler downgraded to 4.8.1 so that got rid of many compiler-related bugs (rssi not works, timer stats from wrong numbers etc)
+* Fixed the behavior of the overflow detector of MAVLink stream

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835